top of page

 NOTE - Tech Week involves nightly rehearsals so please plan accordingly

-Mandatory Rehearsals to attend: November 15, 2025 + Tech Week (below)
+Mandatory Rehearsals to attend: May 9, 2026 + Tech Week (above)

 Tuition: $325 per Track #1 (Full Tech) student